oguerrer/oguerrer.github.io/ppi/index.md

 -	*Budget size*: understanding how an increase or decrease in the amount of resources accelerates or delays convergence to the goals.

+-	*Optimizing spending*: when coupled with optimization algorithms, PPI han be used as a tool to find optimal allocations.

 <br>